 They can return to the spot during different times of the day and on different days to notice any new creatures.
 Many urban critters will come out at night as the sun rises or sets, though many are perfectly fine appearing in the middle of the day.

 To be a thorough naturalist, your child can head out to another location or two and repeat their observation and nature mapping activity.
 It will be interesting for them to compare both locations and decide the more biodiverse habitat.
 Talk with them about why this might be.
 Is one habitat closer to a disturbance such as a road or a construction site?
 Is one closer to water or perhaps more discreet?
 Ask your child to think about shelter, food sources, and water as they consider the various habitats.

 Observe & Record!

 Once they have decided on their naturalist observation location, your child can continue focusing on their biodiverse urban spot by filling out a City Critter Observation Sheet (print as many as you think you'll need!)
 If they have trouble identifying a critter, the urban wildlife guide books mentioned above should help.
 Your new urban naturalist can fill out an observation sheet each day, recording every critter, its location, and behavior.
 Of course, they should always fill out the date, time of day, and weather conditions.
 It should be fun and fascinating for your child to return to their Observation spot weekly, monthly (or more frequently) throughout the year to note how the wild population changes.

 Keep it Going

 Now that your child has keen observation skills and knows where to look and what to look for, they will probably see wildlife everywhere they go in the city.
 Hopefully, they will also now think about habitat, green space and the needs of wildlife more often and maybe even get involved in local conservation efforts to preserve green space and wildlife.

-To keep the fun going, give our City Safari Scavenger Hunt a try together.
-Use our design or design your own to include species that you see in your neck of the city!
+To keep the fun going, give our Urban Naturalist Bootcamp Activity Kit a try in your neck of the city!